Hopewell, Virginia: Recent history

-Although still an important industrial city, Hopewell has struggled with transitions through loss of jobs due to plant closures, changes in residential housing patterns, and the costs of environmental clean-up.
-Much of its middle-class population moved to neighboring Prince George and Chesterfield Counties for newer housing during the suburban expansion of the 1960s and 1970s.
-The city's housing stock is dominated by relatively small homes with a significant percentage being offered as rental properties.
+Although still an important industrial city, Hopewell has struggled with transitions, including plant closures and job losses, changes in residential housing patterns, and the costs of environmental cleanup.
+Much of its middle class moved to newer housing in neighboring Prince George and Chesterfield counties during the suburban expansion of the 1960s and 1970s.
+The city's housing stock is dominated by relatively small homes, with a significant percentage offered as rental properties.
 Of these, many were hastily constructed over a century ago by DuPont to house plant workers during the First World War.

 Hopewell has struggled with high rates of violent crime.

 The former Hopewell High School, listed on the National Register of Historic Places, was renovated from 2009 to 2010 and now serves as an apartment building.

 In September 2010, a series of explosions occurred at a controversial new ethanol plant that had recently been constructed on a long vacant site formerly occupied by a Firestone plant.
 In 2007, former Hopewell mayor and civil rights leader Curtis W. Harris, had marched against the proposed ethanol plant being built in Hopewell with support from the national Southern Christian Leadership Conference.
 The plant had not yet become fully operational when the explosions occurred.
 There was no loss of life due to the accident but shortly after the explosion Osage BioEnergy, the owners of the $150 million facility, announced that the plant was for sale.
 Although the facility was sitting idle through 2013 with the city of Hopewell taking legal action to recoup unpaid taxes on the property, the facility was eventually purchased by another firm and operations were restarted in 2014.
 In 2015 the troubled ethanol plant closed again for a second time after less than a year in operation with its owners citing a lack of profitability as the reason for the shutdown.
 The plant has since been purchased and re-opened by Green Plains Inc. of Omaha, Nebraska.